AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 When it comes to implementing concurrency and real time, Ada offers several options.
-The most common one is on systems known as "full run-time", which offers entire Ada semantics.
+The most common one is on systems known as "full run-time", which offers the entirity of Ada semantics.
 In the GNAT case, this is typically the case when running on top of an OS (e.g. Linux).
 In this case, Ada provides high level constructions such as tasks and protected objects to handle concurrency and synchronization.
 On more constrained systems, such are bare metal or some RTOS, a subset of the Ada tasking capabilities known as Ravenscar is available.
-Though restricted, this subset also has nice properties, in particular absence of deadlock, absence of priority inversion, schedulability and very small footprint.
+Though restricted, this subset also has nice properties, in particular: an absence of deadlock, an absence of priority inversion, a scheduler and a very small memory footprint.
 On bare metal systems, this also essentially means that Ada comes with its own real-time kernel.